-Two bilingual, national online surveys were conducted: one as a pre-campaign baseline, in advance of the campaign, and one at the end of the campaign1 to measure change in awareness, and to assess the impact of the campaign.
-The baseline survey included 2,040 Canadians 55 years of age or older, and was collected between December 20th, 2021 and January 17th, 2022.
-The post campaign sample included 2,028 Canadians, also 55 years of age or older, and was collected between February 28th and March 14th, 2022.
-Each survey instrument included the Advertising Campaign Evaluation Tool (ACET) questions used by the Government of Canada in all of its advertising evaluation research, along with additional questions testing the impact on perceptions and behaviour targeted through the campaign.
-Each sample included randomly selected respondents from all provinces and territories.
+Two bilingual, national online surveys were conducted: one as a baseline, in advance of the campaign, and one at the end of the campaign1 to measure awareness and assess the impact of the campaign.
+The baseline survey included 2,018 Canadians 55 years or older and was conductedbetween October4th and October24th, 2022.
+The post-campaign surveyincluded 2,025 Canadians, also 55 years or older and was conductedbetween February 4th and February 17th, 2023.
+Each survey instrument usedthe Advertising Campaign Evaluation Tool (ACET) issued by the Communications and Consultations Secretariat of the Privy Council Office (PCO), along with additional campaign.
+Each sample included randomly selected respondents from all provinces and territories in Canada.

-Each survey sample relied on EKOS' Probit panel, which is assembled using a random digit dial process for sampling from a blended land-line cell-phone frame, and provides full coverage of Canadians with telephone access.
+Each survey sample relied on EKOS' Probit panel, whichis assembled using a random digit dial process for sampling from a blended land-line cellphone frame and provides full coverage of Canadians with telephone access.
 The distribution of the recruitment process is meant to mirror the actual population in Canada (as defined by Statistics Canada).
-As such, our more than 120,000 member panel can be considered representative of the general public in Canada (meaning that the incidence of a given target population within our panel very closely resembles the public at large) and margins of error can be applied.
+As such, our more than 120,000-member panel can be considered representative of the general public in Canada (meaning that the incidence of a given target population within our panel very closely resembles the public at large) and margins of error can be applied.